MBB Lampyridae: Background

-During the 1970s and 1980s, several nations, having recognised the potential strategic value of low-observably, commenced research into the application of such technologies with the aim of developing viable stealth aircraft for military purposes.
+During the 1970s and 1980s, several nations, having recognised the potential strategic value of low observability, commenced research into the application of such technologies with the aim of developing viable stealth aircraft for military purposes.
 During this time, American aircraft manufacturer Lockheed Corporation was developing such aircraft in the form of the Have Blue technical demonstrator along with a subsequent production type in the form of the F-117 Nighthawk, a stealthy strike aircraft.
 Amongst the other nations working on such matters was West Germany; as early as 1975, the country had commenced its own independent research efforts into the field.

 During 1981, German aerospace manufacturer Messerschmitt-Bölkow-Blohm (MBB) commenced work on its own stealth aircraft research programme.
 This programme, which has been mainly known by the name Lampyridae (Latin for Fireflies), or alternatively as the Medium Range Missile Fighter (MRMF), was conducted by MBB under the terms of a contract issued by the German Air Force.
 According to aerospace publication Flight International, the MRMF programme had been motivated by the concept that a future fighter could be both lighter and cheaper if it could be so superior at mid-range combat that it could eliminate the need to perform any close-range dogfighting-style combat.
 As such, MBB was required to develop an airframe which possessed a suitable configuration to achieve a forward-facing radar cross-section that would be between 20 and 30 dB (in the X band frequencies) below that of what a conventional fighter would typically achieve.

-Similar to Lockheed's own approach adopted during its development of the Have Blue demonstrator aircraft a decade earlier and the production F-117 Nighthawk (both still classified at the time), MBB's design team harnesses the dimensional principles of an airframe externally covered by polyhedral shapes for the Lampyridae.
-These shapes deliberately avoid both conventional right angles and curved surfaces, alternatively, lift was generated via a system of vortices produced by its sharp leading edges.
-This multi-faceted exterior formed the basis of the envisaged stealth fighter; according to claims by Dr Gerhard Lobert, a former project leader at MBB, the Lampyridae was highly likely to have possessed superior low-observability (in terms of radar visibility) characteristics than the competing F-117 Nighthawk, despite the latter's exterior featuring more than double the number of radar-scattering facets in comparison to MBB's design.
+Similar to Lockheed's own approach adopted during its development of the Have Blue demonstrator aircraft and the production F-117 Nighthawk (both still classified at the time), MBB's design team harnesses the dimensional principles of an airframe externally covered by polyhedral shapes for the Lampyridae.
+These shapes deliberately avoid both conventional right angles and curved surfaces; lift was generated via a system of vortices produced by its sharp leading edges.
+This multi-faceted exterior formed the basis of the envisaged stealth fighter; according to claims by Dr Gerhard Lobert, a former project leader at MBB, the Lampyridae was highly likely to have possessed better low-observability (in terms of radar visibility) characteristics than the competing F-117 Nighthawk, despite the latter's exterior featuring more than double the number of radar-scattering facets in comparison to MBB's design.